Confit leek with maitake mushrooms and a green garlic oil

 Not yet rated

 This stunning verdant green leek dish makes a superb vegetarian main course if you are looking to impress.
 The confit leeks are melt in mouth, while the maitake mushrooms (also known as hen of the woods) provide an almost meaty texture.
-The recipe makes more oil than you need, but it can be frozen to reserve the bright green colouring.
+Any leftover confit garlic and garlicky green oil should be refrigerated quickly and used within two days.

 First published in 2022